trezor/trezor-suite/packages/styles/README.md

 ## Utils from polished

-Some of utils like `darken`, `lighten`, `transparentize` are just reexported from [polished](https://github.com/styled-components/polished) for best experience a to have everything in one place like our custom utils mentioned before.
+Some of the utils like `darken`, `lighten`, `transparentize` are just reexported from [polished](https://github.com/styled-components/polished) for best experience a to have everything in one place like our custom utils mentioned before.

 ## Styling in React Native

 All examples here were for web usage, but there is only few differences:

-1. Use `prepareNativeStyle` instead of `prepareStyle` - this will provide you best TS experience because if will autocomplete only properties that are available for RN
+1. Use `prepareNativeStyle` instead of `prepareStyle` - this will provide you with the best TS experience because it will autocomplete only properties that are available for RN
-2. Use `applyNativeStyle` instead of `applyStyle`
+1. Use `applyNativeStyle` instead of `applyStyle`
-3. Do not use selectors or media queries - these are not supported in React Native and TS won't allow you to do that anyway
+1. Do not use selectors or media queries - these are not supported in React Native and TS won't allow you to do that anyway